cloudspokes/tco-api/README.md

 ## Overview

 The API uses the ActionHero framework.
 If you are not familiar with it, please [checkout their wiki](http://actionherojs.com/wiki) especially the sections for actions and initializers.
-There is also sample code in the /actions and /initializers directories to get you started.
 You may also want to check out their [tutorial](https://github.com/evantahler/actionhero-tutorial).
+There is also sample code in the /actions and /initializers directories above to get you started.

 The data for the API resides in Salesforce and is sync'd to Postgres using [Heroku Connect](https://www.heroku.com/connect) (HC).
 When building the API you will only use Postgres but just be aware that data is being sync'd back and forth.
 You can [find more info on HC here](https://devcenter.heroku.com/articles/herokuconnect).

 When HC creates the tables in Postgres is uses the Salesforce style table and field names, except the database uses only lower-case letters.
 Therefore, the table that holds all of the Event data will be called `tco_event__c` and any custom fields that were added will also contain `__c`, example `start_time__c`.
 The Saleforce Id field is renamed as `sfid` in the database table.

 For more info on connecting to PG from the command line, see [Accessing the synchronized tables](https://devcenter.heroku.com/articles/herokuconnect#accessing-the-synchronized-tables).
-To connect in terminal use:
+To connect in terminal use the connection string you were provided:

 ```
 psql [CONNECTION-STRING]